TBleess/Website_New/pages/5_CensusACS/2020-respond.md

 Online forms, paper forms and telephone scripts will be available in multiple languages.

 After several days, addresses that have not responded to the Census will receive a second packet, called the “2020 Census Internet Choice Questionnaire Package”, containing a paper Census form, along with options to submit the form online or over the telephone.
-After Census Day, April 15, 2020, Census Enumerators will begin canvassing addresses that have not responded to previous mailings.
+Beginning in May, 2020 Census Enumerators will begin canvassing addresses that have not responded to previous mailings.
-There are special counting procedures in place to count college students, people in Institutions, the homeless, and the incarcerated.
+There are special counting procedures in place to count college students, people in institutions, the homeless, and the incarcerated.

+### Who should respond to the Census?
+The Census asks about all persons in a household.
+This includes information about the head of household, spouses, children of all ages (including infants), the eldely, roommates, etc.  College students staying in University housing will be counted there.

 ### When will Census data be published?
-* April 15, 2020 Census Day
+* April 1, 2020 Census Day
 * December 31, 2020 Deliver apportionment counts to the President
 * April 1, 2021 Release counts to states for redistricting
 * December, 2021 First Release of data to the public